Trading Data for Wind Power Forecasting: A Regression Market with Lasso Regularization: Market Participants

 \section{Market Participants}

 The use case for the proposed regression market is data trading among wind agents.
 The data buyer is called a \emph{central agent} who has an analytics task to estimate parameters for forecasting wind power.
 The other wind agents are data sellers, referred to as \emph{support agents}, hold data that could potentially improve the central agent's forecast, and expect to be remunerated for sharing those data.
-We focus on a single-buyer setup, but it can be easily extended to multiple buyers since the agents' analytics tasks are independent of each other.
+We focus on a single-buyer setup, but it can be easily extended to multiple buyers since the agents' analytics tasks are independent of each other in the sense that the outcome of a central agent's forecasting task does not affect any concurrent task of another agent.